shiva/blog-posts/2004/2004-10-28-copyrights-thats-the-in-thing-these-days-wired-12-11-how-i-learned-to-love-larry.md

 ---
-layout: post
-title: 'copyrights!! that''s the in-thing these days !!
-Wired 12.11: How I Learned to Love Larry'
+title: "copyrights!! that's the in-thing these days !!
+Wired 12.11: How I Learned to Love Larry"
-categories: \[\]
-tags: \[\]
-published: true
-meta:
-aktt\_notify\_twitter: 'no'
-blogger\_blog: shvelmur.blogspot.com
-blogger\_permalink: /2004/10/copyrights-thats-in-thing-these-days.html
-blogger\_author: Shivanand Velmurugan
-author:
-login: admin
-email: shiv@shiv.me
-display\_name: Shiva
-first\_name: Shiva
-last\_name: Velmurugan
+description: "copyrights!! that's the in-thing these days !!
+Wired 12.11: How I Learned to Love Larry"
+date: '2004-10-28'
 ---

 [Wired 12.11: How I Learned to Love Larry][0]